dequelabs/axe-cli/README.md

 ## Different browsers

 Axe-cli can run in a variety of web browsers.
 By default axe-cli uses Chrome in headless mode.
-But axe-cli is equally capable of testing pages using other web browers. **Running in another browser requires that browser's webdriver to be available on your PATH**.
+But axe-cli is equally capable of testing pages using other web browsers. **Running in another browser requires that browser's webdriver to be available on your PATH**.
 You can find a list of available webdrivers and how to install them at: https://seleniumhq.github.io/docs/wd.html

 To run axe-cli using another browser, pass it in as the `--browser` option: